 Vacant property is at heightened risk of metal theft as well, a crime estimated to cost the UK economy £770m per year, the Office for National Statistics reports, while the Association of British Insurers claims its members pay out more than £1m a week in claims from property owners.
 Property Insurance Initiatives – an independently owned commercial real-estate insurance broker – has also reported that metal theft from vacant commercial property is soaring.
 Adding insult to injury, the cost of reinstating properties after such thefts is out of all proportion to the value of the metals stolen.

-Many of these threats can be caused by illegal occupation, such as when a building is squatted or land is used by travellers; however, it also entails additional legal costs, project delays and remediation following the occupation.
+Many of these threats can be caused by illegal occupation, such as when a building is squatted or land is occupied illegally; however, it also entails additional legal costs, project delays and remediation following the occupation.
 While squatting in residential property is illegal under section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, commercial property was not included and when vacant is prone to squatting.
 There are a large number of vacant commercial properties that fall in this category and the legal process can be long, protracted and costly for the asset owner when securing an eviction.

 Of particular concern to property owners, but perhaps less well understood, is public liability.
 The owner is responsible for the safety of people entering their site whether invited or not, and has an obligation to ensure that the site remains safe and well maintained even when it is secure.
 This is particularly true when properties could be accessed by children, as it is a well-established legal principle that you have to be aware of their natural propensity for mischief.